Photo by HIVAN ARVIZU @soyhivan on Unsplash

-Transfer of employment to an associated entity
+Transfer of employment to an associated entity - is an employee's service continuous?

 In a transfer of employment situation, an employee’s service for their old employer will count towards their service period with the new employer per s.
 22(7) Fair Work Act 2009 (Cth) if: